-Jana Lesser is a tenured professor at UT Health San Antonio’s School of Nursing, the Director of the Center for Community-Based Health Promotion with Women and Children, and co-director of the South Texas AHEC Program.
+Jana Lesser is the director of the South Texas AHEC Program and a tenured professor at UT Health San Antonio’s School of Nursing, the Director of the Center for Community-Based Health Promotion with Women and Children.
 For over twenty years, Dr. Lesser has conducted community-engaged projects with individuals and communities living with a myriad of health and social inequities, for she has received both internal and external funding.

 Linda López-George, M.A.

 Ms. López-George received her B.A. (with Honors) in Government and M.A. in Government (concentration in Public Administration) from The University of Texas at Austin.
 She has held senior-level positions in non-profit organizations and both private and public universities in Washington state and Texas.
 Over the past three decades, she has developed trustworthy relationships and had major roles in five capital campaigns for universities which collectively raised close to $400,000,000.
 Her current civic engagement includes appointments to the Mayor’s Commission on the Status of Women and the Neighborhood Improvements Committee for the proposed 2017-2022 Bond Program.